ENT8R/NotesReview/CONTRIBUTING.md

 If you want to work on improving the application, the following tips and hints may be useful for you. 😉

 ## Building and running
-NotesReview is a web application and is therefore mainly written in Javascript. `npm` is used as the preferred package manager, `webpack` is used as a module bundler.
+NotesReview is a web application and is therefore mainly written in Javascript. `npm` is used as the preferred package manager, [`Vite` ⚡](https://github.com/vitejs/vite) is used as a module bundler.

 You may want to take a look at the [`package.json`](https://github.com/ENT8R/NotesReview/blob/main/package.json) file in order to get an overview on which modules are being used and what commands to run.